Call for Failures!

 Instructions to Authors:

-For this year's edition we solicit submissions of extended abstracts consisting of up to 5 pages in any legible format.
+For this year's edition we solicit submissions of extended abstracts in any legible format.
+There is no page limit, but the paper should be intelligible by reviewers who are not required to read past the 5th page.
 Submissions should begin with a title, followed by the names, affiliations, and contact information of all authors.
 Submissions should be uploaded to EasyChair in PDF form to be reviewed and judged by the Program Committee.
 It is up to the authors to decide how they choose to engage the reviewing readers.
 Clarity of exposition, educational value, and the ability to generalize conclusions into a wider setting will be strongly taken into account.

 To allow for the submission of papers published elsewhere there will be no formal proceedings.
 Instead, accepted abstracts will be made available online before the conference.
 Authors of such submissions should make sure that they are re-framed in line with CFail's goals.
 Authors of accepted abstracts will be given a 20-30 minute slot for presenting their submission at the conference followed by a 5-10 minute Q\&A. Speakers and participants will not be required to travel physically and talks will be recorded and made available subject to speaker permission.